Showing posts with label supplements. Show all posts

 Wednesday, December 16, 2020

-Best Evidence So Far: Metformin Has No Benefit for Prostate Cancer
+Metformin Has No Benefit for Prostate Cancer, except for high volume (maybe)

 In studies of men with diabetes, men taking metformin seemed to have low incidence of prostate cancer and fewer deaths from prostate cancer.
 I stress the word "seemed" because all of the evidence for it came from observational studies rather than randomized clinical trials (RCTs).
 The problem with observational studies is "selection bias."
 Selection bias means that those taking the drug did so for a reason, and the reason may have affected prostate cancer incidence or progression because of some other reason, Observational studies can only show association.
 Only a randomized trial can prove causality.
 For example, we can easily observe that people who weigh less are more likely to get breast cancer (an association), but that does not mean that if one loses weight, one will get breast cancer (a causal factor).
 It is merely because almost all the people who get breast cancer are women and women, on the average, weigh less than men, that there is an association.
 In spite of this problem of "selection bias," some patients and doctors jumped to the conclusion that metformin can prevent progression.
 Let's examine the evidence for causation instead of association.